-The related /proc/version file exposes the running kernel type, release, and build string as one longer line.
-Containers share the host kernel, so uname inside a container reports the host kernel rather than a separate container-specific kernel, and build strings vary widely between distributions and vendors.
+The related /proc/version file exposes the kernel name, release, compiler, and build string as one longer line.
+Containers share the host kernel, so uname inside a container reports the host kernel rather than a container-specific kernel.
+Build strings vary by distribution and vendor, and they may contain builder details that are unnecessary for most inventory records.

 Steps to show kernel version in Linux: